CONSTITUTIONAL RIGHTS FOUNDATION

-At Salt Lake City in 1848, Brigham Young and the other leaders of the Mormon Church organized "The State of Deseret."
-The Mormon people elected Young as their governor and other church leaders to additional government posts.
+At Salt Lake City in 1848, Brigham Young and the other leaders of the Church organized "The State of Deseret."
+The people elected Young as their governor and other Church leaders to additional government posts.
 The Council of Fifty remained as the law-making body.

-When Washington sent federal judges and other officials to Utah, the Mormons often refused to cooperate with them.
-In addition, church leaders selected all the candidates for the new territorial legislature.
+When Washington sent federal judges and other officials to Utah, the Church often refused to cooperate with them.
+In addition, Church leaders selected all the candidates for the new territorial legislature.

 When the army entered the Utah territory, Young ordered the complete evacuation of Salt Lake City.
 He even considered setting it on fire.
-Things remained at a stalemate until June 1858, when the Mormon leaders agreed to submit to federal authority if the army would camp outside Salt Lake City and not harm the people.
-The federal government agreed, and President Buchanan also pardoned all Mormon "seditions and treasons."
+Things remained at a stalemate until June 1858, when the chuch leaders agreed to submit to federal authority if the army would camp outside Salt Lake City and not harm the people.
+The federal government agreed, and President Buchanan also pardoned all Church members "seditions and treasons."

 The Attack on Mormon Polygamy

 Led by Republicans who labeled slavery and polygamy the "twin relics of barbarism," Congress outlawed multiple marriages in 1862.
-Brigham Young and other Mormon leaders were charged under this law.
+Brigham Young and other Church leaders were charged under this law.
 But convictions were difficult to get because few marriage records existed and a wife could not testify against her husband under Utah territorial law.
-Moreover, most juries consisted of Mormons who, if not polygamists themselves, sympathized with the accused.
+Moreover, most juries consisted of Church members who, if not polygamists themselves, sympathized with the accused.